-(1) The game shall be played by two teams each consisting of not more than eleven players, one of whom shall be the goalkeeper.
-One of the other players may change places with the goalkeeper during the match provided notice be given to the Referee before such change is made.

-(2) Substitutes for players who are injured during a match played under the rules of a competition, and who are unable to continue to play, will only be permitted if the approval of the National Association or International Associations concerned has been obtained.

-(3) Substitutes for injured players may be introduced in other matches subject to this arrangement being agreed upon by both teams before the start of a match.
+- (1) The game shall be played by two teams each consisting of not more than eleven players, one of whom shall be the goalkeeper.
+One of the other players may change places with the goalkeeper during the match provided notice be given to the Referee before such change is made. - (2) Substitutes for players who are injured during a match played under the rules of a competition, and who are unable to continue to play, will only be permitted if the approval of the National Association or International Associations concerned has been obtained. - (3) Substitutes for injured players may be introduced in other matches subject to this arrangement being agreed upon by both teams before the start of a match.

 Punishment.
-If, without notifying the Referee, a player changes to goalkeeper during the game, and then handles the ball within the penalty-area, a penalty-kick shall be awarded.
-Any player leaving the field during the progress of the game (except through accident) without the consent of the Referee shall be deemed guilty of ungentlemanly conduct.
+If, without the referee being notified, a player changes to goalkeeper during the game, and then handles the ball within the penalty-area, a penalty-kick shall be awarded.